-The School Lunch Fund is used to account for transactions of breakfast and lunch programs.
+Used to account for transactions of breakfast and lunch programs.

 3. Capital Projects Fund

 The Capital Projects Fund is used to account for and report financial resources to be used for the acquisition, construction or renovation of major capital facilities, or equipment.